 READ MORE: PS5 restock date and availability tracker

 Will the PS5 Digital Edition run in 4K?

-This means that you will be able to run the Digital Edition at whatever resolution you would normally run a PlayStation 5!
+This means that you will be able to run the Digital Edition at whatever resolution you would normally run a PlayStation 5, including 4K and 60FPS.

 Will PS5 games run in 4K at 60 FPS?